 - Open the installed Google Authenticator app.

-- In the app touch the “menu” key on your phone and select “Set up account.”.
+- In the app touch the “menu” key on your phone and select “Set up an account.”.

 - Next, select “Scan a barcode”.